david-lapadula/json-csv-converter/README.md

 ## Description

-This is a web tool built with Next.js that converts data between JSON and CSV formats.
-Users have the choice to input raw text, or may upload a file via a standard uploader or by drag and drop.
-Once the conversion has been completed, the user may copy the results to their clipboard or save them to a file.
+This web tool, built with Next.js, seamlessly converts data between JSON and CSV formats.
+Users can input raw text or upload files using a standard uploader or drag-and-drop functionality.
+After conversion, users can easily copy the results to their clipboard or save them to a file.

 ## Technology

-As noted above, the main library used for this application is Next.js.
-By offering flexible tooling and snappy server side rendering it remains an excellent choice for projects of all sizes.
-A link to the documentation provided by the Next.js team is below, along with a few other libraries used to build this conversion tool.

 * [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 * [Next.js](https://nextjs.org/docs)
 * [Tailwind CSS](https://v2.tailwindcss.com/docs)